mattam82/Constructors/README.md

 * `test-suite/` just demonstrates a use of the plugin.

 ## Installation
+### With OPAM
+Make sure that you added the Coq repository:

+    opam repo add coq-released https://coq.inria.fr/opam/released

+and run:

+    opam install coq-constructors

+### From the sources
 First, you should have `coqc`, `ocamlc` and `make` in your path.
 Then simply do:

     coq_makefile -f Make -o Makefile

-to generate a makefile from the description in `Make`, then `make`.
+to generate a `Makefile` from the description in `Make`, then `make`.
 This will consecutively build the plugin, the supporting theories and the test-suite file.